Skip to content

 There are various financial incentives available for landlords to improve their properties' energy efficiency.
 These may include:

-- Energy Company Obligation (ECO4): This scheme helps low-income tenants access energy-efficient upgrades, such as insulation and new heating systems.
+• Energy Company Obligation (ECO4): This scheme helps low-income tenants access energy-efficient upgrades, such as insulation and new heating systems.
 If your tenants meet the criteria, you could access this funding at no cost.

-- Home Upgrade Grant Phase 2 (HUG2): This scheme offers free energy-saving upgrades worth up to £38,000 for eligible tenants with a combined income below £36,000 or who receive certain benefits.
+• Home Upgrade Grant Phase 2 (HUG2): This scheme offers free energy-saving upgrades worth up to £38,000 for eligible tenants with a combined income below £36,000 or who receive certain benefits.
 Landlords can access this funding to improve rental properties with low energy efficiency ratings (typically E or below).

-- Boiler Upgrade Scheme: Landlords can apply for grants of up to £7,500 to replace gas boilers with environmentally friendly heat pumps, helping reduce energy costs and environmental impact.
+• Boiler Upgrade Scheme: Landlords can apply for grants of up to £7,500 to replace gas boilers with environmentally friendly heat pumps, helping reduce energy costs and environmental impact.

-Before starting any major improvements, its worth checking what funding options may be available to you.
+Before starting any major improvements, it’s worth checking what funding options may be available to you.

 Meeting EPC targets is not only a legal obligation but also an opportunity to increase the value of your rental property, attract quality tenants, and lower ongoing energy bills and maintenance costs.
 By understanding the requirements, planning improvements, and staying informed about future changes, you can ensure your properties remain both compliant and competitive in the rental market.